Duality and the well-posedness of a martingale problem: Results

-Theorem~\ref{T1} below uses a semigroup approach for showing existence of solutions of martingale problems.
-Note that -- in contrast to the introduction -- we are dealing with the slightly more complex situation that the duality equation \eqref{eq:dual3new} comes with an extra term on the right-hand-side (frequently referred to as a Feynman-Kac term), called $\beta$.
-In various applications, we will have $\beta=0$.
+Note that -- in contrast to the introduction -- we are dealing with the slightly more complex situation because \eqref{eq:dualHbeta} involves (in contrast to \eqref{eq:dual1}) an extra term on the right-hand-side, often referred to as a \emph{Feynman-Kac term)}, denoted here by $\beta$.
+In various applications which we present in Section~\ref{s.examples}, we will have $\beta=0$; in Example~\ref{ex:Feller} we treat a case for $\beta \neq 0$.
+The proof of the following result is given in Section~\ref{s.proofresults}.